rocky-linux/documentation/docs/guides/automation/cronie.md

 * After entering this line (again assuming `vi` is the system editor), press ++escape++ to exit insert mode
 * Save and exit your file with ++shift+colon+"w"+"q"+exclam++ (displayed at the bottom of the editor)

 The script will run every night at 22:00.
 This is a simplistic example.
-Things can become more complicated if you need something more elaborate.
+If you need something more elaborate, things can become more complicated.

 !!! tip "Attention"